chaolongwang/SEEKIN/README.md

 -----------------------------------------
 SEEKIN is a software program for estimating kinship and inbreeding coefficients for samples which are sequenced at low sequencing coverage (typically lower than 1x).
 The key features of this program include:
 * Account for the genotype uncertainties by leveraging the haplotype information from studied or external samples.
-* Hand the genetic data from samples with population structure and admixture.
+* Handle the genetic data from samples with population structure and admixture.
 * Analyze thousands of individuals in saving memory usage and computational time by utilizing the "single producer/consumer" design.

 ## 2 Requirements